Steep Rise in Bankruptcy Cases

 The expenses of the creditors’ committee are usually compensated as part of the bankruptcy expenses.

-Where there are one or more voting groups, or votes against the draft restructuring plan, the court may exercise the power to cram-down the plan if it meets the following requirements:
+Where there is one (or more) voting groups, or votes against the draft restructuring plan, the court may exercise the power to cram-down the plan if it meets the following requirements:

 When the creditor assigns or trades its claims, a notification must be sent to the debtor and the administrator in writing.
-Otherwise the assignment or trading will have no effect against the bankruptcy estate.
+Otherwise, the assignment or trading will have no effect on the bankruptcy estate.
 Once the duty of notification is fulfilled, the legal position of the previous creditor will be assumed by the new creditor.

-Substantive consolidation of group companies in bankruptcy proceedings is possible in the PRC, though there are no statutory provisions on implementation.
-In practice, where the assets and liabilities of entities within a corporate group are commingled to such an extent that separating them would be infeasible or prohibitively costly, the court may – upon petition by the administrator – include all affiliates within the group in one combined procedure.
+Substantive consolidation of group companies in bankruptcy proceedings is possible in the PRC, although there are no statutory provisions on implementation.
+In practice, where the assets and liabilities of entities within a corporate group are co-mingled to such an extent that separating them would be unfeasible or prohibitively costly, the court may – upon petition by the administrator – include all affiliates within the group in one combined procedure.